 To send plots to a PostScript file instead of your terminal,

 type SET_PLOT,'PS.
-Repeat the same plotting commands you
+Then repeat the same plotting commands you

 gave to put the plot on your terminal (easiest to use the

 recall buffer).
 Close the file using the command

 DEVICE,/CLOSE.
 The name of the file will be "idl.ps".
 Print